 Drill #4: Check for errors

 When you’re working out you don’t want to make mistakes that will hinder your fitness goals.
 Apply this same idea to your resume.
 Make sure you review it for any misspellings or grammar errors.
 It may seem like a minor mistake to you, but if you’re not paying attention to details on your resume, is there a possibility you’ll overlook important information in a job role?
 Don’t take any chances and make sure you check for typos.

 Drill #5: Review your contact details

 Can you be called to the front of the gym class?
 Always include your current contact details on your resume.
 Add your full name, email, and phone number on the top of each page.
-It’s not necessary to have phone numbers of every place you can be reached, one is sufficient.
+It’s not necessary to list every phone number you have, one is sufficient.
 Be sure to use a professional-sounding email address.
 And never use your work email during a job search.

 Drill #6: Evaluate the length